falkenber9/falcon/README.md

 However, in order to obtain a complete view of cell activity, a location with good signal conditions should be chosen.
 This is because resource allocations for users with a good signal can be sent with less redundancy (lower aggregation level), but cannot be decoded correctly under poor channel conditions.

 ### Uncommon occupancy of PDCCH
-In most cases, the base station only transmits a signal on actually occupied CCEs of the PDCCH, while free CCEs are left empty.
+In most cases, the eNodeB only emits a signal on actually occupied CCEs of the PDCCH, while free CCEs are left empty.
 FALCON uses this circumstance for performance and skips empty CCEs.

-Some open-source eNodeBs (e.g. Open Air Interface) still send a significant signal on empty CCEs.
-In typical applications, this does not lead to any disadvantages, only to increased interference on the control channel when several cells are used.
+However, some open-source eNodeBs (e.g. Open Air Interface) nevertheless send a significant signal on empty CCEs.
+In typical applications with normal UEs, this does not lead to any disadvantages, only to increased interference on the control channel when several cells are used.
-However such CCEs (depending on the actual content) can lead to false detections by FALCON's *short-cut* detector.
-To counteract this, the *short-cut* detector can be deactivated (option ``-L`` in FALCON Eye).
-The detection of the participants then takes place exclusively via random access or with the help of histograms based on the frequency of occurrence of individual RNTIs.
-In the latter case, however, RNTIs are only accepted and activated with a time delay after a threshold value has been reached.
+But depending on the actual content, such CCEs can lead to false detections by FALCON's *short-cut* detector.
+To counteract this, the *short-cut* detector can be deactivated (option ``-L`` in ``FalconEye``).
+The detection of the participants then takes place exclusively via random access and with the help of histograms based on the frequency of occurrence of individual RNTIs.
+In the latter case, previously unseen RNTIs are only accepted and activated with a time delay after a threshold value has been reached, e.g. at least 5 resource assignments in the last 200ms.
-The threshold value can be configured by the option ``-H <threshold>`` in FALCON Eye.
+The threshold value can be configured by the option ``-H <threshold>`` in ``FalconEye``.

-## Alternative to IMDEA OWL
+## Comparison with IMDEA OWL
 FALCON is an alternative to [IMDEA OWL][imdea-owl] which provides comparable functionalities for long-term monitoring of LTE cells.
-Other than OWL, FALCON additionally targets use cases that require short-term monitoring, mobility or non-ideal radio conditions.
+Other than OWL, FALCON additionally targets use cases that require short-term monitoring, mobility or increased robustness against non-ideal radio conditions.

 The interface of FALCON's recorder and decoder is mostly compatible with [IMDEA OWL][imdea-owl].
 FALCON inherits OWL's approach of tracking C-RNTI assignments from PRACH for any UE that joins the cell during the observation time.